Earth Sciences, College of Arts & Sciences

 Jeanne Fromm has been working as an environmental geologist for 15 years- focusing on geologic processes that provide clean water and habitat for plants and animals.
 She teaches Earth science courses at University Center and is active in Dakota Water Watch, a volunteer water quality monitoring program for South Dakota citizens.
 She has degrees from the University of Washington and Idaho State University and has lived and worked in Washington, Oregon, Idaho, Ohio, and South Dakota.

-Introductory physical geology and Earth systems science, and history of Earth systems.
+Introductory physical geology and Earth systems science, history of Earth systems, and planetary science.

 Wetland science, geomorphic processes, and habitat restoration for water quality benefits and habitat restoration.

 - MS, Geology, Idaho State University, 1995

 - BS, Secondary Education, General Science, Idaho State University, 1990